axme100/mapProj/README.md

-# Plan for backend map project

-## Set up database using database_setup.py file
-The plan is to create an sqlite database, in fact, the scheme for this database is in database_setup.py By running the `add_examples.py` file, 3 example universities will be added to the database
+# Udacity Neighborhood Map PRoject

+## To run: clone this repository and open the file index.html in your browser.
+Make sure to insert your API key in the <src> tag that calls google maps.